orryverse79-hub/wallet-risk-scoring/README.md

 Make sure you're in the root folder (wallet-risk-scoring/), then run:

 1. Add your wallet addresses (one per line) to data/wallets.txt.
+(Already added and can be changed as per your needs)

-2. Update your Covalent API key in scripts/fetch_wallets.py.
+2. Update your Covalent API key in scripts/debug_fetch_only.py.
+(Optional: to check is it working or not)

+3. Update your Covalent API key in scripts/save_wallet_data.py.

-3. Run:
+4. Run:

 # Step 1: Fetch transaction data (saves to data/wallet_data/)